cfsamson/qa-parser/README.md

 # QuickAccount Parser - A parser for a financial reporting DSL

-Library for parsing a small DLS for accounting reporting.
+Library for parsing a small DLS for financial reporting.
 The specific needs for such a DSL is probably country specific but this DLS is based on account numbers beeing in a specific range for each major "account group".